-In addition to taxes, you will also need to purchase workers’ compensation insurance.
+In addition to taxes, you will also need to purchase workers’ compensation insurance when hiring caregivers.
 In California, it is mandatory for employers to have workers’ compensation coverage, even if they employ only one person.
-Additional information is available through the California Department of Industrial Relations at https://www.dir.ca.gov/dwc/employer.htm
+Additional information is available through the California Department of Industrial Relations.

 Comply with California Employment Laws

 Finally, if you employ a home health care professional directly, you must comply with federal and state labor laws regarding wages, sick leave, and breaks.
 There are federal wage and hour laws (Fair Labor Standards Act) and the California Labor Code.
-The United States Department of Labor has a guide to the FLSA’s requirements here: https://www.dol.gov/whd/homecare/homecare_guide.pdf
+The United States Department of Labor has a guide to the FLSA’s requirements for Home Care Workers.

 Minimum Wage & Overtime:

 - Minimum wage: employers must pay at least minimum wage for all time worked.
-California’s Minimum wage for 2018 is $10.50/hour if you employ 1-25 employees.
+California’s minimum wage for 2021 is $13/hour if you employ 25 employees or less.
 However, counties and cities may have higher minimum wages.
 Also, if you hire through the IHSS program, there are separate minimum wage rates that apply to IHSS assistants.

 Time Off & Breaks:

-- Days off: Live-in caregivers are entitled to 12 consecutive off-duty hours each day (with exceptions for emergencies as defined in the Wage Order), and 3 hours’ (non-consecutive) of off-duty break time during a 12-hour shift.
-They are also get 24 hours off duty after every 5 days of work, again, except in case of emergency.
-Industrial Welfare Commission Wage Order 15-2001 (Cal.
+- Days off: Live-in caregivers are entitled to 12 consecutive off-duty hours each day (with exceptions for emergencies as defined in the Wage Order), and 3 hours (non-consecutive) of off-duty break time during a 12-hour shift.
+They also get 24 hours off duty after every 5 days of work, again, except in case of emergency.
+See Industrial Welfare Commission Wage Order 15-2001 (Cal.
 Code Regs § 11050).
-(The full Wage Order is available on the Department of Industrial Relations website: https://www.dir.ca.gov/iwc/WageOrders2006/iwcarticle15.html.)
+The full Wage Order is available on the Department of Industrial Relations website.

-- Meal and Rest Breaks: While live-in caregivers are entitled to 3 total hours of break time, non-live in caregivers are entitled to meal and rest breaks at certain intervals.
-Employees are entitled to an unpaid 30-minute, off-duty meal break for shifts over 5 hours, which must begin before the end of the 5th hour of work Cal.
-Labor Code § 226.7; Wage Order 15, §11.
+- Meal and Rest Breaks: While live-in caregivers are entitled to 3 total hours of break time, non-live-in caregivers are entitled to meal and rest breaks at certain intervals.
+Employees are entitled to an unpaid 30-minute, off-duty meal break for shifts over 5 hours, which must begin before the end of the 5th hour of work (Cal.
+Labor Code § 226.7; Wage Order 15, §11).
 Likewise, if the shift is over 10 hours, a second unpaid, 30-minute meal break is required.
-Id.
 The employer and employee can agree to waive the first meal break if the shift is between 5-6 hours or can agree to waive the second meal break in shifts between 10-12 hours.
 The waiver should be in writing and signed by the employer and employee.
-Paid, off-duty, 10-minute rest breaks are due for every 4 hours or major fraction thereof, in shifts over 3.5 hours.
+Paid, off-duty, 10-minute rest breaks are due for every 4 hours or a major fraction thereof, in shifts over 3.5 hours.
+See Cal.
 Labor Code § 226.7; Wage Order 15, § 12.
 These are not waivable.